![]() |

 National Action Plan

-- Establish a PAD education program through the US Department of Health and Human Services (HHS) to support, develop, and implement educational incentives to expand the understanding of PAD for healthcare professionals and the public, with a particular emphasis on at-risk populations.
+- Establish a national PAD awareness program through the Department of Health and Human Services (HHS) to improve education and early intervention.